Home Health Frequently Asked Questions

 Who pays for home health care services?

-If you meet certain eligibility requirements and your doctor refers you, Medicare may pay for your home health care needs.
-Private insurance may also cover some home health care cost – including some services that Medicaid might not cover.
+Medicare may pay for your home health care needs if you meet certain eligibility requirements and your doctor refers you.
+Private insurance may also cover some home health care cost, including some services that Medicaid might not cover.
 We will work with you to contact your insurance company to learn about individual coverage and any co-payments.